haisamido/x-vnc/README.md

-# How to use an X application in Docker/Podman within a vnc (turbovnc) web session
+# Run an X application in Docker/Podman within a vnc (turbovnc) web session

+Refer to https://github.com/haisamido/x-vnc/pkgs/container/x-vnc if you just want to use a pre-built image

 ## In `docker`